The Art of Positioning Speakers

 - Now repeat exactly the same process with varying degrees of toe in.
 You will find that as you toe the speakers inwards, step by step, at increasing angles of toe, the sound will get better and better, and then worse again as they become toed in too much.

 - Place them back in the last position where they sounded best.
 This is the correct degree of toe for you.
 You have now set your speakers up correctly for your room.

 While the above is a list of some of our recommendations, remember that there is no hard and fast rule for speaker or subwoofer placement.
-This is due to the many other variables that will have a bearing on the sound such as furnishings, room size and shape, listener preference… the list goes on.
+There are countless variables that will have influence the sound such as furnishings, room size/shape and the most important of all listener preference.
+Don’t forget that you’re setting them up for YOUR use, so experiment and see what works best for you.
 For those interested in a more technical review about the positioning of speakers, we recommend American electronics retailer Crutchfield’s article on the subject here.